 Nevertheless, let's talk about 3 considerations to help you decide amongst the 3 most common luggage sizes: 20" (carry on / cabin size), 24" (check-in size) and 28" (check-in size).
 These dimensions in inches generally refers to the height of the luggage.

 1. Travel destination and duration

 The type and amount of clothes you bring is mostly dependent on the number of days of you are travelling for, and the season of the destination country.
-You could probably get by with a 20" cabin luggage on a short weekend getaway to a summery beach, but an extended 2-week trip to Finland over Christmas would require something way bigger - even though we've heard of amazing business people who live out their globetrotting lives on 18" suitcases everywhere.
+You could probably get by with a 20" cabin luggage on a short weekend getaway to a summery beach, but an extended 2-week trip to Finland over Christmas would require something way bigger - even though we've heard of amazing business people who live out their globetrotting lives on 18" suitcases everywhere (here are some tips!).
 For regular folks like us, a 28" luggage will comfortably fit a week's worth of clothing and 3-4 sweaters and scarves, and a pair of boots for one person on a Winter holiday.
 A 24" luggage could work as well, if you don't intend to do much shopping and don't mind doing laundry along the way!

 For travellers on budget airlines for a long weekend vacation, 20 inch carry-on luggage is perfect, just keep in mind the 7 kg carry-on limit!

 For spring/summer holidays or to tropical regions like Southeast Asia, 24 inch is a good size for a week of travel.

 For longer holidays, especially to the Americas or Europe, we recommend 28" (it would be a waste not to visit the Premium Outlets!).